Evergreen Park, Illinois

 Evergreen Park is a village in Cook County, Illinois, United States.
 In 2020, the population was 19,943.
+The village shares a border with Chicago on the north, east, and south sides; while also sharing a border with Oak Lawn on the west side.

 History

 As early as 1828, a German farming family had settled in the area of what is now Evergreen Park.
 In the succeeding decades, other German immigrants arrived.
 Kedzie Avenue and 95th Street crisscrossed the farmland and provided access to markets.

 The first railroad (now the Grand Trunk Railroad) came through the area in 1873.
 In 1875, the community built its first school just west of 95th and Kedzie.
 The school and the stores that began to cluster around this intersection defined the community's main business area.
 Nearby, a real-estate developer, with a vision of the Arc de Triomphe area of Paris, laid out a star-shaped park with eight streets radiating from it.
 The evergreen trees planted in the park inspired the village's name.
 The location and layout of the park was intended to be the center of town, but 95th St and Kedzie Ave. later proved a more accurate midpoint.
 After the death of Mayor Henry Klein shortly after the village's 75th anniversary, the park was renamed Klein Park in his honor.

 In 1888 St. Mary's Cemetery opened, and mourners traveled by train from Chicago.
 Restaurants and taverns were created to provide meals for cemetery visitors.
 Within five years, the village had become a recreation center that attracted hundreds of Chicagoans to its picnic groves, beer gardens, and dance halls.
 The first of the village's 13 churches was established in 1893.